transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 With these, Sense rides upon the active development of these packages in the open source community.

-# Organisations and Users in Sense
+# Organizations and Users in Sense

-## Organisations
+## Organizations

 In Sense, an **Organization** refers to a sub-unit of an **Agency**.
 For example, the Ministry of Health (MOH) may have two divisions known as Healthcare Finance and Healthcare Analytics.
 Healthcare Finance uses a database known as the National Electronic Finance Records (NEFR), and Healthcare Analytics uses a database known as the Population Health Survey Database (PHSD).
 In the Sense nomenclature, we refer to these entities as: